Ipswich Tramway

 Ipswich Tramway operated a horse-drawn tramway service in Ipswich between 1880 and 1903.

 History

 Ipswich's horse tramway started services on 13 October 1880 from a depot located at the junction of Quadling Street and New Cardinal Street.
-It was operated and owned by S A Graham.
+It was operated and owned by Simon Armstrong Graham.
 The line ran from Cornhill in the town centre, via Princes Street, to Ipswich railway station.
 There was a branch line to Brooks Hall, via Portman Road and Norwich Road.

-The Ipswich Tramway Company took ownership in 1881, under the Ipswich Tramways Act of 1881.
+The Ipswich Tramway Company took ownership in 1881, under the Ipswich Tramways Act 1881 (44 & 45 Vict. c. cix).
 An extension to the system was constructed between Cornhill and Brooks Hall, via Westgate Street and St Matthews Street.
 In 1884 there was a further extension from Cornhill to Derby Road railway station.

 Closure

-The company was bought by Ipswich Corporation on 1 November 1901 who modernised and electrified the service and it continued as Ipswich Corporation Tramways.
+The company was bought by Ipswich Corporation on 1 November 1901 who modernised and electrified the service and it restructured the organisation as Ipswich Corporation Tramways on 23 November 1903.